Doxgray/Basic_Rust_for_GameDesignImplementation/README.md

 You can craft a camp fire, clothes, cooking meat and potable water.
 You can move into the valley for search resources.

+Target and Aim :

+The actual target is young player between 8 and 14 years old.
+But the aim target is 8-25 years old, with a implementation of a multiplayer game mod with more content like weapons, social part, built home.

 Game Run :

 You start the game with 10 point of life on 10, 6 point of hunger on 6 and 6 point